AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47137-image-gallery-load-speed-improve-pub-media-big.md

 ---
-title: "ACSD-47137: improve image gallery loading speed **[!UICONTROL pub/media]** folder big"
+title: "ACSD-47137: improve image gallery loading speed `pub/media` folder big"
-description: Apply the ACSD-47137 patch to improve the loading speed of the image gallery when the **[!UICONTROL pub/media]** folder is very big.
+description: Apply the ACSD-47137 patch to improve the loading speed of the image gallery when the `pub/media` folder is very big.
 ---

-# ACSD-47137: improve image gallery loading speed when **[!UICONTROL pub/media]** folder big
+# ACSD-47137: improve image gallery loading speed when `pub/media` folder big

-The ACSD-47137 patch improves the loading speed of the image gallery when the **[!UICONTROL pub/media]** folder is very big.
+The ACSD-47137 patch improves the loading speed of the image gallery when the `pub/media` folder is very big.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.24 is installed.
 The patch ID is ACSD-47137.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.6.

 ## Affected products and versions